-Krakow is a relatively undiscovered gem when compared to other European cities.
-Part 3 of our guide covers regional specialities and trip outside of Krakow in pursuit of local trout.
+Krakow is a relatively undiscovered gem when compared to other European cities that have made its mark on the tourist map, but that’s only a matter of time.
+And what a sparkling gem it is!
+In this three part post, we explore various aspects of Polish cuisine – the third part of our guide covers regional specialities and trip outside of Krakow in pursuit of local trout.

 Part 3 of a 3 part post